logba1312/DOSiVuAV/README.md

 ![image8]

 In ./src/main.py we take all the detected peaks and only coose the ones that are left and right of the center that I approximated is around pixel 665 of the warped image.
 To calculate the center and do more precise warping of the image, the dimensions of the car and the offset of the camera from the center of the car would be usefull.
 The position of the vehicle is calculated by subracting the center pixel(665) from the middle point of the left and right lines.
-If the number is negatve the care is more to the left and vice versa.
-To convert the pixels to meters we multiply the vehicle offset in pixels with 0.006 which is calculated by dividing the number of pixels between the twto lanes, with the average lane width of USA highway lanes which is 3.7 meters.
+If the number is negatve the car is more to the left and vice versa.
+To convert the pixels to meters we multiply the vehicle offset in pixels with 0.016 which is calculated by dividing the number of pixels between the twto lanes, with the average lane width of USA highway lanes which is 3.7 meters.

 To actually identify the lane line pixels I used the Hough Line Transform, and set its parameters to detect vertical lines.
 This is done by setting rho to 1 and theta to pi/180.
 To make sure that only the necessary lines are detected, i set the input image to be the binary image that we created earlier.
 After the algorithm calculates all the lines from the binary image I only select the lines detected Around the left and right line coordinates.
 After all these are the lines that we are interested in.